2011 Hispanic Heritage Month Heroes - KCET

 As part of Union Bank’s Heritage Month celebrations, we are proud to sponsor the Local Heroes Awards and to honor various individuals for their positive contributions in the Latino community.

-The honorees will be formally recognized as part of the 13th Annual Local Heroes Awards, which Union Bank sponsors in conjunction with public television station KCET.
-The station will also broadcast video profiles of the honorees throughout its Hispanic Heritage Month programming from September 15 through October 15, 2010.
+The honorees will be formally recognized as part of its Annual Local Heroes Awards, which Union Bank has sponsored for fourteen years in partnership with public television station KCET.
+The station will also broadcast video profiles of the honorees throughout its Hispanic Heritage Month programming from September 15 through October 15, 2011.

 Los Angeles, CA